Geeklog-Core/test-framework/README.txt

 	E. Under $disabledMessage, enter a message you would like to have displayed when suite features are disabled.
     Note: Use absolute paths!

-5. Open public_html/tests/config.php.
+5. Open public_html/tests/tst.class.php.
 Change the require_once path to /path/to/testpackage/config.php.

+6. Confirm that you have the PEAR package from Geeklog under system/pear, as it is required by some tests.
+If you don't have it, you can download it here: http://project.geeklog.net/nightly/geeklog-pear.tar.gz.

-6. WHILE IN DEVELOPMENT: replace the files in your geeklog installation with the files in 'replace'.
+7. WHILE IN DEVELOPMENT: replace the files in your geeklog installation with the files in 'replace'.
 This will probably either be taken care of by an install script in the future, or be permanently changed in Geeklog.
 For now, just copy and paste (you may want to back up your original files).

 III.
 USE